-ORDER.
+28 ORDER.

-- (a) If a law enforcement officer of this state determines that there is probable cause to believe that a valid Canadian protection order exists and that the order has been violated, the officer shall enforce the Canadian protection order as if it were an order of a tribunal. - (b) Presentation of a record of a Canadian protection order that identifies both the protected individual and the respondent and, on its face, is currently in effect constitutes probable cause to believe that a valid Canadian protection order exists.
-Presentation of a certified record of a Canadian protection order is not required for enforcement. - 34 (c) If a Canadian protection order is not presented as provided in subsection (b), a law
+29 (a) If a A law enforcement officer of this state determines that there is, on determination

+30 of probable cause to believe that a valid Canadian protection order exists and that the order has

+31 been violated, the officer shall enforce the Canadian protection order as if it were an order of a

+- 32 tribunal. - 33

+(b) Presentation of a copy of a record of a Canadian protection order that identifies both section, the Canadian protection order may be inscribed on a record.
+Presentation of a certified copy record of a Canadian protection order is not required for enforcement.

+- 34 the protected individual and the respondent and, on its face, is currently in effect constitutes - 35 probable cause to believe that a valid Canadian protection order exists.
+For the purposes of this